sayantansnl/sayantansnl/README.md

 🎬 Screenwriter | 💻 Computer Science student

-I'm a screenwriter from West Bengal, studying computer science.
-Passionate about telling impactful stories and learning new stuff.
-Currently interested in low level programming.
-I tolerate pesky frontend frameworks and anything related to JavaScript.
+- I'm a screenwriter from West Bengal, studying computer science.
+- Passionate about telling impactful stories and learning new stuff.
+- Currently interested in low level programming.
+- I tolerate pesky frontend frameworks and anything related to JavaScript.
+- Favourite book: Crime and Punishment.
+Favourite movie: Silence of the Lambs.

 ---